ilanabatavraam/ilanabatavraam/Logs/current.md

 - started to learn about preparation data before analysis
 - spent approximately 2 hours practicing data cleaning
 - reviewed basic loc usage and studied logical indexing with loc. it's really interesting how we can work using .loc + lists with boolean data

+## 2025-01-29
+- worked with missing values in categorical variables
+- worked with missing values in numerical variables